braithair/rails/README.md

     iii.
 Installing Rails
     iv.
 Creating the 'Blog' tutorial application
     v.
 Starting the web server.
     vi.
-Setup up and using rails (multiple steps from sections 4.2 to 9)
+Setup and using rails (multiple steps from sections 4.2 to 9)

   All the important stuff happens in sections 4.2 through to 9.

+  vi.
+Setup and using Rails.
+I installed rails blog from 4.2 in /src